-Cardiovascular metrics are surprisingly predictive of sleep apnea risk
+Cardiovascular metrics predict sleep apnea risk

 The classic sign of sleep apnea is low blood oxygen during sleep.
 But I recently did a data analysis and was surprised that, out of the top 10 signals correlated with high sleep apnea risk, 5 are cardiovascular.